patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/numerics.md

 ### Digit grouping

 When grouping digits within large numbers, use the American notation standard.
-Separate thousands with a comma and seperate cents with a decimal.
+Separate thousands with a comma and separate cents with a decimal.
 For example:

 - 1,000,000,000
 - 1,000,000.00